 Mr. Williams stood up.
 “It’s time we get ready to go, guys.
 Go do whatever you have to do.
 We have five minutes before we have to leave.”

 Tom and I headed upstairs.
 “You should bring something to read, a book or three.
 We might be sitting doing nothing for a long time today.
-I’m taking my laptop.”
+I’m taking my laptop,” I said.

 “I’ll bring some paperbacks.
-I have some good murder mysteries and sci-fi books,” Tom replied.
+I have some good murder mysteries and sci-fi books,” Tom said.

 “Tom, can I ask you a question?”
 He nodded his head.
 “Why don’t you have a laptop?”